midori-profile/midori-portfolio/README.md

 );
 ```

-## License
+## Thanks

-1. You are free to use this code as inspiration.
-2. Please do not copy it directly.
-3. Crediting the author is appreciated.

-Please remove all of my personal information (blog posts, images, etc.) by running `bun run setup`.
+Feel free to use my portfolio as a template, but please remove my personal posts and content.

+Thanks to https://github.com/leerob/leerob.io for the inspiration.